cisco-outshift-ai-agents/tf-code-reviewer-agntcy-agent/README.md

 This repository contains a Terraform Code Reviewer AI Agent Protocol FastAPI application.
 It also includes examples of JSON-based logging, CORS configuration, and route tagging.

+This application supports **both REST and AGP** (Agent Gateway Protocol) interfaces out of the box.

+> ℹ️ **Both REST and AGP servers run concurrently.** AGP is launched as a background task inside FastAPI's startup lifecycle.

+This project is part of the [**AGNTCY**](https://docs.agntcy.org/pages/introduction.html) initiative — an open source collective building the infrastructure for the **Internet of Agents (IoA)**: a secure, interoperable layer for agent-to-agent collaboration across organizations and platforms.

 ## Requirements

 - Python 3.12+